cs684-umass/proj-group-09/assignment-2/README_2.md

 ## 9. Summary

 This project demonstrates:
-- **Centralized training** → performance upper bound with low communication cost in the scenario where number of clients and data outweight the model size
+- **Centralized training** → performance upper bound with low communication cost in the scenario where number of clients and data outweight the model size.
+In this case, the dataset was too small relative to the model, so communication benefits are not observed
 - **Federated training (FedAvg)** → enables decentralized training with competitive performance but significantly higher communication for this specific setup
 - **LSTM** → balances sequence modeling and efficiency, making it a practical choice for federated scenarios.